Eiffel Tower in Paris

 The center of Strasbourg is recognized as a UNESCO World Heritage Site.

-Another great attraction of Strasbourg is, predictably, the food!
 Alsatian cuisine is a unique and hearty combination of French and German, all accompanied with glasses of wine.
-Strasbourg is close to the Alsatian Wine Trail known for producing Gewürztraminer, Pinot Noir, and Riesling wines.
+Strasbourg is close to the Alsatian Wine Trail known for producing Gewürztraminer, Pinot noir, and Riesling wines.

-Also don’t miss Strasbourg Cathedral with its ornate Gothic facade framing a delicately stunning rose window.
+Also don’t miss Strasbourg Cathedral with its ornate Gothic façade framing a delicately stunning rose window.

 Strasbourg Cathedral at sunrise, France